BCT Digital ranks in Chartis' RiskTech100 2024 report for third consecutive year; moves up 6 places

 CHENNAI, India, Feb.
-8, 2024 /PRNewswire/ -- BCT Digital, a global digital transformation company delivering FinTech, RegTech, and SustainTech solutions, today announced that it has been ranked amongst the top 100 RiskTech companies by Chartis Research, in its recently published RiskTech100 2024 report, for the third consecutive year.
+7, 2024 /PRNewswire/ -- BCT Digital, a global digital transformation company delivering FinTech, RegTech, and SustainTech solutions, today announced that it has been ranked amongst the top 100 RiskTech companies by Chartis Research, in its recently published RiskTech100 2024 report, for the third consecutive year.
 BCT Digital's ranking moved up by 6 places, in recognition of its pioneering product risk and compliance management suite 'rt360'.
-The company's revolutionary fintech, regtech, and sustainability solutions help enterprises optimize their core governance, risk, and compliance processes, enabling them to augment their positioning and go-to-market capabilities.
+The company's revolutionary FinTech, RegTech, and Sustainability solutions help enterprises optimize their core governance, risk, and compliance processes, enabling them to augment their positioning and go-to-market capabilities.

 BCT Digital's products harness newer technologies such as AI, Predictive Analytics, and Big Data, offering holistic insights and predictability of risk management.
 The products are tailored to address both the niche challenges particular to the Indian context and the geo specific regulatory compliance.
 Therefore, the product suite has found its acceptance in the global marketplace, specifically across the USA and The Middle East.